UniStuttgart-VISUS/megamol/docs/manual.md

     $ avconv -r 30 -i test.%05d.png test.mp4

-**KNOWN BUG**: several renderers will request the best data they can get.
+**KNOWN BUG**: Several renderers will request the best data they can get.
 As usually data is loaded asynchronously, the correct data is often not available yet, and the best data is the data from a slightly wrong time.
 While this is not a big deal for viewing data, it is fatal when rendering images for videos.
 Many renderers thus expose a parameter `forceTime`, or with a similar name.
 Set this parameter to `true` and the renderer will always show the correct data.
 It will need to wait if the correct data is not available, yet, which can reduce the overall performance.
+-->

 <!-- ###################################################################### -->
 ## Jobs